psychemedia/pentrich-uprising/tellings/10_cartwrights_mill.md

 And when they challenged him again: "get away wi yer.
 If yer've got a problem wi' me, take it up wi Cartwright.
 He'll vouch for me."

-The next day, in Dewsbury, a troop of the Queen's Bays, arrested a man by the name of James Oldroyd, a man who had been out drinking in Mirfield, at the sign of the Black Bull, the evening before, on suspicion of having been concerned in the attack on Mr. Cartwright's Mill at Rawfolds.
+The next day, in Dewsbury, a troop of the Queen's Bays, arrested a man by the name of James Oldroyd.
+He'd been out drinking in Mirfield, at the sign of the Black Bull, the evening before, and was arrested on suspicion of having been involved in the attack on Cartwright's Mill at Rawfolds.
 He was examined by the local Magistrate, Joseph Radcliffe, then committed to York-Castle to take his trial at the next Assizes.

 A couple of weeks later, there was another breakthrough for the forces of law and order.
 A corporal in one of the local militias had confessed not just to taking part in the attack on Rawfold's Mill, but also as to having been involved with the murder of William Cartwright.
 Which was where it had arguably all started to go wrong for the Yorkshire Luddites.